abieryla/p4/readme.md

 The best part is the logged in user never sees an updated version of what has been bought off his/her own wishlist, but users are able to update their connected Circle wishlists if they buy something off of it.

-References: For the design of this site I used on Bootstrap and I referenced class notes and Foobooks for
+References: For the design of this site I used on Bootstrap.
+I referenced class notes and Foobooks for
 	    coding design.
+I used dbdesigner.net to create my tables outline.

 #### Live URL link